xaur/decred-news/journal-template.md

 ## Development

-Unless otherwise noted, the work reported here has the "merged to master" status.
+The work reported below has the "merged to master" status unless noted otherwise.
 It means that the work is completed, reviewed, and integrated into the source code that advanced users can build and run, but is not yet available in release binaries for regular users.

 { hint: add below overview of activity for each project. add any other project that warrants a paragraph, drop projects without notable updates. for each project the order of reporting is: changes released > merged to master > started work > discussions and future plans }